 The top 20 most visited sites in France might come as a surprise.
-There are quite a few museums here, but count both foreign and French visitors and you'll get it.
+There are quite a few museums here but count both foreign and French visitors.
 The French are hot on cultural institutions.
-Left to the foreign visitors, I guess the figures would be slightly different.
+Left to the foreign visitors alone, the figured might be slightly different.
 Visitor figures refer to December 2014 and come from INSEE (National Institute of Statistics and Economic Studies).

 01 of 20

 Disneyland Paris is the top attraction in France

 The enduring appeal of Disney and all those characters we remember from our childhood came to Europe in Disneyland Paris.
 Opened in 1992, it’s just an hour’s simple ride by commuter train from Paris.
 It has two full theme parks, hotels, shopping and entertainment.

 The Louvre Museum is the big daddy of Paris museums, a vast building housing a vast collection of art from the Greeks and the Romans to the early modern period.
 It’s something every visitor to Paris must see, apart from Leonardo da Vinci’s masterpiece, the Mona Lisa.

 Think of Paris and most people instantly think of the Eiffel Tower.
 Its wonderful iron structure has been dominating the skyline of the City of Light since 1889 and the World Exposition.
 It’s odd to think that when it was first built, people talked of pulling it down.
 Today it lights up at night with a show hourly.

 04 of 20